poulok/governance/voting-procedure.md

 3. Set the date and time to 2 weeks after the date the PR is opened.
 4. Add the `maintainer-vote` label.
 5. Add all the maintainers of the project the change affects.
-These groups can be found [here](https://github.com/hiero-ledger/governance/blob/main/config.yaml).
+These groups defined [here](https://github.com/hiero-ledger/governance/blob/main/config.yaml).
+6. Open the PR for review.

+## Concluding the vote

+A vote concludes when one of the following is true:

+1. The vote carries by gathering more than half `IN FAVOR` votes out of a total of all `IN FAVOR`, `REJECT`, and missing votes.
+The PR should be merged.
+2. The vote does not carry by failing to gather enough votes as described in #1 by the end of the voting period.
+The PR should be closed.